 What’s happening and what do you need to be aware of:

-Your website is a “physical building” on the web; therefore, it must comply with ADA standards!
-“What you mean like toilets and handrails?”
-Exactly!
-Only on the WWW to Americans with disabilities they have to be able to “participate” on your website like a seeing or hearing person.
+In essence, your website is a “physical building” on the web; as such, it must comply with ADA standards.
+“What are you talking about like toilets and handrails?”?”
+Yes, exactly!
+Only Americans with disabilities on the WWW are able to access your website and participate like a visually or audibly abled person on your website.

 2. Food service,

 3. Travel and Hospitality,

 The scenario goes as follows; you’re minding your own business, when suddenly someone shows up at your business with a demand letter.
 Then, “game over.”
 Unless you live in California or Arizona, where they must give you “time to comply.”
 All over the rest of the country, there is no mandatory “time to comply.”
 If you want to settle, it’s the only way to save on your pocketbook.
 A settlement may include the offer of “time to comply” as well as the payment of attorney’s fees when the settlement is reached.

 What started all of this?
 When did it all begin?